Mario Merz Prize

 In collaboration with Planeta Cultura

-The works of the shortlisted composers will be presented in Sambuca di Sicilia (AG) in the historic Baglio of the Planeta family’s Ulmo estate, as part of a sound path linked to the diversity of landscapes, character and expressions in the Mediterranean entitled Per Insulam.
+The works of the shortlisted composers was presented in Sambuca di Sicilia (AG) in the historic Baglio of the Planeta family’s Ulmo estate, as part of a sound path linked to the diversity of landscapes, character and expressions in the Mediterranean entitled Communis Tarab.

-The protagonists of this path are the and musicians of WADI, the creative musical incubator of the Merz Foundation that connects the best young Sicilian talents with the looks and sound visions of the contemporary.
+The protagonists of this path are the and musicians of WADI, the creative musical incubator of the Merz Foundation that connects the best young Sicilian talents with the looks and sound visions of the contemporary, “Gian Matteo Rinaldo” marching band and DJ MAI MAI MAI.